jrief/django-formset/docs/source/dual-selector.rst

 ---------------------------------

 The **DualSelector** widget can be considered as the big sibling of the :ref:`selectize-multiple` widget.
-Both widgets use the same lookup interface and hence can easily be swapped out against each other, by changing the widget argument in the choice field.
+Both widgets use the same lookup interface and hence can arbitrarily be swapped out against each other, by changing the widget argument in the choice field.

 From a usability point of view, the **SelectizeMultiple** widget probably is easier to understand, especially for inexperienced users.
 It is best suited when only a few options (say, less than 15)